 1. What are startup traps?

-Startup traps are common mistakes or wrong decisions that can slow down or damage a business in its early stage.
+Startup traps are common mistakes or wrong decisions that can slow down or damage a business in its early stages.

 2. Why do most startups fail in the beginning?

-Most startups fail due to lack of validation, poor planning, wrong partnerships, and ignoring customer needs.
+Most startups fail due to a lack of validation, poor planning, wrong partnerships, and ignoring customer needs.

 3. How can I avoid startup mistakes?